python/cpython/Doc/c-api/type.rst

 .. cfunction:: unsigned int PyType_ClearCache(void)

-   Clears the internal lookup cache.
+   Clear the internal lookup cache.
 Return the current version tag.

+.. cfunction:: void PyType_Modified(PyTypeObject *type)

+   Invalidate the internal lookup cache for the type and all of its subtypes.
+This function must be called after any manual modification of the attributes or base classes of the type.

 .. cfunction:: int PyType_HasFeature(PyObject *o, int feature)